 You might assume that the idea of what constitutes a workplace injury is cut-and-dry, but this is not always the case.
 For example, many people now work remotely.
 In some cases, an employer may still be liable for injuries at a remote workplace.

-The issue here, of course, is that few insurance companies, and not many employers, will be willing to accept a workplace injury claim that did not occur on-site or in-office, even if it was technically work-related.
-These types of claims do not necessarily get universally denied, but it may prove a lot more difficult to win workers’ compensation.
+The issue here is that few insurance companies, and not many employers, will be willing to accept a workplace injury claim that did not occur on-site or in-office, even if it was technically work-related.
+These types of workers’ compensation claims do not necessarily get universally denied, but it may prove a lot more difficult to win compensation.